wizardamigos/app/curriculum/lesson062/description.en.md

 ---
 {
-  "title": "Code Combat (Thunderhooves)",
+  "title": "Code Combat (Bookkeeper)",
-  "duration": "3:28"
+  "duration": "7:02"
 }
 ---

-Practice a bit more by protecting yourself from yaks
+And practice some more :-) Count the time and alternate what you do at certain times.